Exposed to sea and surf, medieval Mljet was far from world cultural affairs.

 Getting to Mljet National Park

 If you are travelling by car there is a regular car ferry from Pelješac peninsula: Pelješac to Mljet car ferry.
+You can also take a day trip from Dubrovnik and visit Island Mljet in one day.

 Boat Tour to Mljet National Park & 3 Islands